ys1998x/hlsdk-portable-android-builds/README.md

 ## 📋 Todo List

 -**Advanced Control layouts:** I'll create Control Layouts for each Port that match its HUD color and script and add extra buttons.
--**Better Main Menus:** Better Main Menu Buttons for each Port that match game's HUD color
+-**Better Main Menus:** Better Main Menu Buttons for each Port that match game's HUD color.
+-**More Ports:**We Still Have Half-Life mods to port on hl-sdk-portable.

+## 📖 The main reason I'm building these ports

+I know Xash3d FWGS now automatically downloads needed library files for most mods to Android, but I'm making clients for them, because I believe every Half-Life game/mod deserves its own app.

 ## 📝 License